ubivis-ch/docker-git-server/README.md

 git-server
 ==========

-Relatively simple Git Server (Git over SSH) based on Alpine Linux and with some administration capabilities to create, delete and list repositories.
+Relatively simple Git server (Git over SSH) based on Alpine Linux and with some administration capabilities to create, delete and list repositories.

 It can be accessed using either a password or SSH keys.